1 Log Load

 This is a 75' bumper log cut off Shellrock Mountain,

-Cat D7 and a Cat 955 with log forks.
-It took both machines to
+a Cat D7 and a Cat 955 with log forks.
+It took both

-load the log without a roll-way.
-You can just see the business
+machines to load the log without a roll-way.
+You can just

 - - Updated 05/22/2008